weuzor/bowden_cutter/README.md

 * Cut the 2mm/4mm PTFE tube to the required length for the installation (depending on printer size and where the actuator will be located).
 * Cut the 1mm/2mm PTFE tube approximately 10 cm longer than the 2mm/4mm tube
 * Tie a knot in the 0.6 mm wire and cut it approximately 10 cm longer than the 1mm/2mm PTFE tube (measured from the knot)
-* Check that the OD 4 mm PTFE fits into the hole on top of the printed body.
+* Check that the OD 4 mm PTFE fits into its recess on top of the printed body.
 Clear out by hand with a 4mm drill if necessary.
 * Check that the 0.6 mm wire can be inserted in the small holes at the bottom aof the printed body.
 Clear out by hand with a 1 mm drill if necessary.
 * Push the OD 2 mm PTFE from the top into the printed body until it is fully inserted.
+Might need a bit of persuasion here and there but is definitely doable.
+A drop of oil and back and a 2 steps forward one step back movement helps.
+If you can insert the wire from the opposite side without catching you are there.
+* Slide the ID 2mm OD 4mm PTFE over the ID 1 mm OD 2mm PTFE tube and push firmly into its recess in the prited part.
+* Cut the inner PTFE tube flush with the outer tube
+* Push the 0.6 mm wire along the pat shown.

 <img width="300" alt="bowden_installation_cw2" src="https://github.com/user-attachments/assets/132a8e65-78a3-4f40-8ac7-77b1851f4673" />